 A STA that receives an RTS frame addressed to it considers the NAV in determining whether to respond with

 CTS unless the NAV was set by a frame originating from the STA sending the RTS frame (see 9.19.2.2 (EDCA TXOPs)).
-In this subclause, “NAV indicates idle” means that the NAV count is 0 or that the NAV count is nonzero but the non-bandwidth signaling TA obtained from the TA field of the RTS frame matches the saved TXOP holder address.
+In this subclause for a non-S1G STA, “NAV indicates idle” means that the NAV count is 0 or that the NAV count is nonzero but the non-bandwidth signaling TA obtained from the TA field of the RTS frame matches the saved TXOP holder address.
+For an S1G STA, “NAV indicates idle” means that both NAV and RID counters are 0 or that either NAV or RID counter is nonzero but the TA field of the RTS frame matches the saved TXOP holder address.”

-Instructions to TGah Editor: Change the inserted paragraphs as follows: (#484)
+Instructions to TGah Editor: Change the inserted paragraphs below as follows: (#484)

 An S1G STA that is addressed by an RTS frame that has the Dynamic Indication field in the Frame Control field set to 0 (Static) behaves as follows:

 If the NAV indicates idle and the CCA has been idle for all secondary channels within the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame for a PIFS period prior to the start of the RTS frame, then the STA shall respond with a NDP CTS frame after a SIFS period.

-Otherwise the STA shall not respond with a (NDP) CTS frame.

-An S1G STA that is addressed by an RTS frame that has the Dynamic Indication field in the Frame control field set to 1 (Dynamic) behaves as follows:

-If the NAV indicates idle, then the STA shall respond with a NDP CTS frame after a SIFS period.
-The NDP CTS frame's TXVECTOR parameter's CH_BANDWIDTH may be set to any channel width for which the CCA on all secondary channels has been idle for a PIFS prior to the start of the RTS frame and that is equal to or less than the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame.
-The NDP CTS frame shall have a Bandwidth Indication field set to the TXVECTOR parameter's CH_BANDWIDTH.
+The STA shall set the TXVECTOR parameter CH_BANDWIDTH to a value that is equivalent to the value of the Bandwidth Indication field of the Frame Control field in the received RTS frame.
+The NDP CTS (≥2 MHz) frame shall have the Bandwidth Indication field set to the value of the Bandwidth Indication field of the received RTS frame.

 Otherwise the STA shall not respond with a NDP CTS frame.

+An S1G STA that is addressed by an RTS carried in a 2 MHz duplicated frame that has the Dynamic Indication field in the Frame Control field set to 1 (Dynamic) behaves as follows:

+If the NAV indicates idle, then the STA shall respond with a NDP CTS (≥2 MHz) frame after a SIFS period.
+The NDP CTS frame's TXVECTOR parameter CH_BANDWIDTH may be set to any channel width for which the CCA on all secondary channels has been idle for a PIFS prior to the start of the RTS frame and that is equal to or less than the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame.
+The NDP CTS (≥2 MHz) frame shall have the Bandwidth Indication field set to a value that is equivalent to the value of the TXVECTOR parameter CH_BANDWIDTH.

+Otherwise the STA shall not respond with a NDP CTS frame.

+NOTE – NDP CTS (1 MHz) frame is not used for dynamic bandwidth indication.

 Change the 4th paragraph of the subclause as follows: